Mediation and dialogue

 HD is an experienced and entrepreneurial team.
 It enjoys access to decision makers, influential actors and conflict parties, and draws on a global network of experts to support mediation and dialogue processes.
 Conflict parties trust us for our discretion.
 Our low-profile approach allows us to engage in situations where official actors cannot.
 We can react quickly and flexibly to crises, and take more calculated risks than larger organisations.

 Wars, uprisings, contested election outcomes, violent political transitions – every situation is unique.
 We find innovative solutions appropriate to each context.
 In some cases, we mediate directly between the main protagonists, providing a confidential space for them to explore options for a negotiated settlement or for humanitarian access.
 At other times, we facilitate dialogue with a wider range of actors such as civil society representatives, national and community leaders, and others.

 One of HD’s strengths is its ability to conduct confidential dialogue processes.
 Confidentiality can provide an enabling environment for parties to begin addressing differences.
 It can also reduce the potential risks around negotiation, especially at an early stage in the process when publicity may jeopardise sensitive talks or the security of those taking part.

 Our track record

-In the last five years alone, HD has facilitated 32 agreements or declarations.
-We are currently involved in more than 40 dialogue and mediations initiatives in over 20 countries.
+In the last six years alone, HD has facilitated more than 35 peace and conflict management agreements or declarations.
+We are currently involved in more than 40 dialogue and mediations initiatives in over 25 countries.